 - Up to 5% cash back*

 - 0% intro APR for 15 mos.
 (14.99% - 23.74% variable thereafter) on purchases

 - $200 welcome bonus when you spend $500 within 3 months of account opening

 - 5% cash back requires quarterly activation

 - Limited travel benefits

 The Chase Freedom card is a cash back rewards card offering unlimited 1% cash back plus 5% cash back in rotating quarterly categories.

-Though the Chase Freedom credit card doesn’t get as much attention as its flashier cousin cards, the Chase Sapphire or Chase Ink Business, it remains a perennial favorite among cardmembers and credit card experts alike.
+Though the Chase Freedom credit card doesn’t get as much attention as one of the Chase Sapphire cards or Chase Ink Business cards, it remains a perennial favorite among cardmembers and credit card experts alike.